ssfsx17/fight-rpg/05-Rules.md

 ## Fighter Statistics

 - **Damage** - This is what you want to cause to others, while taking less yourself.
-When a combatant has 10 or more damage, the combatant is defeated.
+When a combatant has 10 or more damage, the combatant is defeated and removed from the fight.
 Therefore, the goal of a fight is usually to accumulate 10 damage dealt against each enemy.
 - **Power Points** - These are used for **Magic** and **Super** actions.

 ## Tokens